dgrtwo/broom-gallery/snippets/example-snippet.md

 image: example-snippet/unnamed-chunk-2-1.png
 ---

 Here's one snippet to get you started.

+* To edit this snippet, open `_R/example-snippet.Rmd` (or add new snippets in that folder!).
-Note that you can find this snippet in `_R/example-snippet.Rmd`.
-To build it, use the [rgallery](https://github.com/dgrtwo/rgallery) package, with the `build_gallery()` function.
+* To rebuild it, use the [rgallery](https://github.com/dgrtwo/rgallery) package, with the `build_gallery()` function.

-These posts
+* To view the page, go to the command line and do:

+    jekyll serve --watch

+These snippets work just like any [knitr](http://yihui.name/knitr/) page.
+You can perform operations:

 {% highlight r %}